CUQI-DTU/Paper-Implicit/README.md

-# A computational framework and implementation for implicit priors in Bayesian inverse problems
+# A computational framework and implementation of implicit priors in Bayesian inverse problems

 #### [arXiv](https://arxiv.org/abs/2509.11781)